binaryage/dirac/docs/main.md

 1. `dirac`
 2. in launched Chrome, open DevTools (CMD+OPT+I on Mac)
+3. navigate away from "chrome://welcome" to some normal page, e.g. [clojurescript.org](https://clojurescript.org)
-3. in DevTools switch Console => Dirac prompt should enter `dirac.playground` and let you type in cljs code
+4. in DevTools switch Console => Dirac prompt should enter `dirac.playground` and let you type in cljs code

 ---